andrew-raphael-lukasik/UWolframAlpha/README.md

 # UWolframAlpha
-WolframAlpha queries now accessible from any Unity Editor/Application nerby!
+WolframAlpha queries now accessible from any Unity Editor/Application nearby!

 go to **Tools>UWolframAlpha**